| Last updated on December 13th, 2023

 Is a Secured Card a Better Bet?

-The simplicity of the Amex Bluebird, however, is also it’s only negative.
-Because it is a prepaid card, the Bluebird won’t help those looking to either boost their credit score or even establish credit for the first time.
+However, the simplicity of the Amex Bluebird is also its only negative.
+Because it is a prepaid card, the Bluebird won’t help those looking to boost their credit score or even establish credit for the first time.

 For those individuals, a secured credit card provides greater value, as the deposit acts as a line of credit, and not just a pre-loadable balance.
 Since secured cards are much easier to get than other types of credit cards, they make a great shopping companion for those with bad credit – or new to credit.